 BBC Inside Health: Bowel Bacteria and Faecal Transplants – Interesting article on gut bacteria transplants and the impact on metabolic syndrome and neurological conditions (about 17:30 in).
 As far back as the 1600’s physicians postulated a link between neurological disorders and the gut…

-Listening to some of the SealFit Unbeatable Mind podcasts (I probably don’t conform to their average listener!!).
+Listening to some of the SealFit Unbeatable Mind podcasts.
 Great episodes Beyond Paleo and Primal Diets with Robb Wolf and Supercharging Your Sleep with Kirk Parsley.
 Also check out A Personal Ethos with Colonel Bob Schoultz – very interesting guy.
 He studied philosophy and is very much influenced by Greek thinkers such as the Stoics.
 Listen to a great anecdote about Aristotle and SEAL training!
-Philosophy is for all of us and one of the greatest gifts is to bring the lessons of philosophy to people in a clear and simple way (this is a whole other blog post).
+Philosophy is for all of us and one of the greatest gifts is to bring the lessons of philosophy to people in a clear and simple way.
 This is exactly what Socrates achieved.
 When one reads Plato, we are struck by Socrates’ patient and gentle teaching.
 This led me over to Colonel Schoultz’s blog and there are some very interesting and thoughtful posts on there.
 Check it out – particularly the latest post On Hardship and Suffering.
-I look forward to reading more.

 How our microbes make us who we are – excellent Ted Talk by Rob Knight.
 Also Congratulations to Rob and Team for winning the Vilcek Prize for Creative Promise in Biomedical Science: ‘For groundbreaking research on microbial communities and the development of computational tools that honed the analysis of microbial data.’